-In treatment we use Craniosacral Therapy to work with the facial bones where the sinuses are located and determine where there are restrictions and assist full drainage of each cavity.
+In treatment we use Biodynamic Craniosacral Therapy and Acupressure to work with the facial bones where the sinuses are located and determine where there are restrictions and assist full drainage of each cavity.
 After your first treatment, you will experience drainage of the sinus down the back of your throat (more than usual), this will continue with a series of treatments until all cavities are clear.

 After a focused treatment series, you will experience greater energy, as your body is no longer constantly fighting a low-grade sinus infection.

 We encourage a consult with our Naturopath / Homeopath to give your immune system a big boost through dietary means and / or supplements post-treatment, as your immunity has been compromised for a long period of time.

 Acupuncture is also another wonderful means of treating sinusitis and your Practitioner will determine whether your body is in a state of damp internally that is allowing the mucus infection to flourish and persist.
 In Traditional Chinese Medicine, Acupuncture balances heat excess or deficiency, dampness, organ systems such as respiratory and digestive that may be contributing to your ongoing sinusitis.

 As your body is patterned to respond to certain triggers with sinusitis, it is possible you may experience sinusitis within your body’s usual time pattern.